CageCode/World-Food-Ecosystems/practical2/intro.md

 ## Step 1: The case-study

 The case we are investigating today is the salinization of fresh water lakes.
-Recently, a global dataset of surface water salinity - with measurements between 1980 and 2019 - was published [here](https://www.nature.com/articles/s41467-021-24281-8).
+In recent year, a global dataset of surface water salinity - with measurements between 1980 and 2019 - was published [here](https://www.nature.com/articles/s41467-021-24281-8).
 The paper reports on the dataset and how it was established.
 In this practical we will analyze the dataset to answer following questions:
 - has salinity - as measured by the electrical conductivity (EC) increased or descreased in global freshwater lakes?
 - Is salinity of the water linked to rainfall deficits?
 - Are increases/decreases in salinity different across different biomes?